-- Commitment to the success of your organization's board campaign - Encouragement of all staff members to contribute through an employee campaign - Promotion of ArtsWave's annual Campaign by implementing recognition policies, promoting campaign in programs and promotional flyers, providing editorial support in organizational publications, curtain speeches, social media, etc.

-- Participation in annual campaign activities (Past examples include: ArtsWave Days, Art in the Park, Campaign kick-off/luminaria, end of Campaign celebration, phonathon, etc.) - Recruitment of enthusiastic staff and/or artists for presentations on behalf of ArtsWave during the Campaign - Provision of incentives for use in community-wide employee campaigns. - Offer of venues for Campaign-related activities
+- Commitment to the success of your organization's board campaign - Encouragement of all staff members to contribute through an employee campaign - Promotion of ArtsWave's annual Campaign by implementing recognition policies, promoting the campaign in programs and promotional flyers, providing editorial support in organizational publications, curtain speeches, etc. - Active participation on social media during the annual Campaign to encourage donations to the ArtsWave Campaign.
+ArtsWave will reach out with an annual marketing and social media request for Sustaining Impact grantees to implement relative to Campaign fundraising. - Participation in annual Campaign activities (Past examples include: ArtsWave Days, Art in the Park, Campaign kick-off/luminaria, end of Campaign celebration, phonathon, etc.) - Recruitment of enthusiastic staff and/or artists for presentations on behalf of ArtsWave during the Campaign - Provision of incentives for use in community-wide employee campaigns. - Offer of venues for Campaign-related activities

 A unified voice about general support of the arts through ArtsWave is important.
 To achieve the best possible result, ArtsWave's intention is to focus the public on the Campaign for the Arts between Feb.
 1 and April 30.
-ArtsWave asks Sustaining Impact Grant recipients to support the Campaign during this period by refraining from any public-facing fundraising plans or events such as acquisition mailings, social media give campaigns or publicly promoted fundraisers.
+ArtsWave asks Sustaining Impact Grant recipients to support the Campaign during this period by refraining from any public-facing fundraising plans or events, such as acquisition mailings, social media give campaigns or publicly promoted fundraisers.
 During the campaign period, ArtsWave asks Sustaining Impact Grant recipients to choose other times of the year to promote individual fundraising projects to the broad community through mass media, social media and/or crowdfunding websites.
 ArtsWave staff and volunteers meet with supporting companies and prospects beginning November 1 each year.